Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Why Would Anyone Want to Play Grimdark Games?

-Grimdark isn’t about failing and dying.
-From a design perspective it’s about making moral compromise the primary pressure in the system: who you become under terrible circumstances, and what you’re willing to sacrifice to either keep or abandon your principles.
-The mechanics don’t just punish danger, they make it hard to be good.
-Doing the right thing costs something the rules won’t give back.
+Grimdark isn’t just about losing or dying, but it is an extreme.
+For designers, it’s about making moral compromise the main pressure in the game: who you become when things are bad, and what you’ll give up to keep or lose your values.
+The rules don’t just punish risky choices, they make it hard to be good.
+Doing the right thing always costs you something you can’t get back.

 Warhammer Fantasy Roleplay (1986, Halliwell, et al)